jamiemott/small_shell/README.md

 ## Compile instructions

 Make sure that smshell.c and the provided makefile are in the same folder.
-Compile the small shell program using the following command:
+Compile the small shell program using the following command: make

-make
+To run the program after compilation, type: smshell